Quicr/quicr-protocol-spec/moq-proto.md

 The Origin server within the QuicR architecture performs the following logical roles

+CJ - do we need and this next thing ?
+Lets talk about it

  - NamedDataIndex Server : NameDataIndex is an authorized server for a given Origin and can be a logical component of the Origin server.
 This component enables discovery, authorization and distribution of names within the